Map-A-Droid/MAD-docs/security.rst

 There are several ways to improve a MAD setup in terms of security.

 The three ports used by MAD (defaults are 5000 for MADmin, 8080 for RGC and 8000 for PogoDroid) are running on every network interface by default.
 That means that every IP address or domain pointing to your server will listen on those ports.
-The connections are unencrypted and readable by everyone that can access them between you and your server.
+Those connections are unencrypted and readable by everyone that can access them between you and your server.
 But luckely, every connnection can be SSL encrypted with a reverse proxy.

-NGINX and Apache2 are the most common used webservers that can proxy.
+`NGINX <http://nginx.org/en/docs/beginners_guide.html>`_ and `Apache2 <https://gridscale.io/en/community/tutorials/apache-server-reverse-proxy-ubuntu/>`_ are the most common used webservers that can proxy.
 You decide which one to use, both can do the same things when it comes to MAD.

  It's adviced to use proper SSL certifcates and not sign them by yourself.
 Let's Encrypt is a great option for that.
 Read about `certbot here <https://certbot.eff.org>`_ to find out how to use it.